pkavoo/robot-mobile-automation/README.rst

 4. Configure Capabilities
 *************************

-The project relies on variables defined in :file:`resources/TestVariables.py`. **You MUST update the following two variables** to match your local setup:
+The project relies on variables defined in :file:`resources/resources.robot`. **Update the following two variables** to match your local setup:

 * **APP_PATH:** Absolute path to the **``ApiDemos-debug.apk``** file.
 * **PLATFORM\_VERSION:** The **exact OS version** (e.g., ``13``) of your running emulator/device.